Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Coordinated regenerating codes

 \subsection{Repair algorithm}

-We introduce new \emph{coordinated regenerating codes} allowing devices to repair simultaneously at the optimal cost (with respect to network communication).
-The repair is illustrated on Figures~\ref{fig:network_rc_t2} and~\ref{fig:repair} showing the amounts of information transfered, and on Figure~\ref{fig:implem} showing the computations and exchanges of sub-blocks of data.
-A device being repaired performs the three following tasks, jointly with all other devices being repaired: \begin{IEEEdescription}[\IEEEsetlabelwidth{$\negthickspace\negthickspace\negthickspace\negthickspace$}] \item \textbf{1.
-Collect.} It downloads a set of sub-blocks (size $\beta$) from each of the $d$ live devices.
+Contrary to erasure correcting codes delayed repair (Fig.~\ref{fig:network_ecc_t}), our algorithm (Fig.~\ref{fig:network_rc_t2}) is fully distributed: repairing does not require a single device to gather all the information since no decoding is performed.
+A device being repaired performs the three following tasks as depicted on Figure~\ref{fig:implem}: \begin{IEEEdescription}[\IEEEsetlabelwidth{$\negthickspace\negthickspace\negthickspace\negthickspace$}] \item \textbf{1.
+Collect.} Download a set of sub-blocks (size $\beta$) from each of the $d$ live devices.
 The union of the sets is stored as $W_1$. \item \textbf{2.
-Coordinate.} It uploads a set of sub-blocks (size $\beta'$) to each of the $t-1$ other devices being repaired.
-These sets are computed from $W_1$.
-During this step, sub-blocks received from the $t-1$ other devices being repaired are stored as $W_2$.
-The data exchanged during this step can be considered as a digest of what each has received during the collecting step. \item \textbf{3.
-Store.} It stores a set $W_3$ of sub-blocks (size $\alpha$) computed from $W_1 \cup W_2$. $W_1$ and $W_2$ can be erased upon completion. \end{IEEEdescription} Interestingly, thanks to the explicit coordination step involving all devices, this approach evenly balances the load on all devices.
-Hence, coordinated regenerating codes avoid the bottleneck existing in erasure correcting codes delayed repairs (i.e., the device gathering all the information) (cf. Fig.~\ref{fig:network_ecc_t}).
+Coordinate.} Upload a set of sub-blocks (size $\beta'$) to each of the $t-1$ other devices being repaired.
+These sets are generated from $W_1$.
+At this stage, sub-blocks received from the $t-1$ other devices being repaired are stored as $W_2$. \item \textbf{3.
+Store.} Store a set $W_3$ of sub-blocks (size $\alpha$) generated from $W_1 \cup W_2$. $W_1$ and $W_2$ can be erased afterwards. \end{IEEEdescription} Interestingly, coordinated regenerating codes evenly balance the load on all devices, thus avoiding the bottleneck existing in erasure correcting codes delayed repairs (\textit{i.e.}, the device gathering and decoding all the information (Fig.~\ref{fig:network_ecc_t})).

-In the rest of this section, we present our main results: we investigate the optimal tradeoffs between storage and repair costs (i.e., optimal values for $\alpha$ (data to store), $\beta$ and $\beta'$ (data to transfer)).
-As we consider the problem from an information theoretic point of view, we can ignore the nature of the information and only consider the amounts of information that must be exchanged to repair the redundancy.
-Our results define the fundamental tradeoffs that can be achieved (i.e., lower bounds on amounts of information to be transfered to repair).

-Our proof is inspired from the proof by Dimakis \emph{et al.} found in~\cite{Dimakis2010}.
-We represent the system as an information flow graph.
-For we add a coordination step, our graph differs from the one proposed in~\cite{Dimakis2010}.
-However, Lemmas~\ref{lem:info} and~\ref{lem:info2} are identical to the ones proposed in~\cite{Dimakis2010} as they still apply to our information flow graph.
-When compared to~\cite{Dimakis2010}, we allow the coordination of multiple repairs while they assume fully independant repairs.